-Rebuild participation in leisure and cultural activities by improving accessibility, removing barriers to involvement and creating age friendly communities.
+Rebuild participation in leisure and cultural activities by improving accessibility, removing barriers to involvement and supporting individual well-being and community COVID-19 recovery.

-Work with partners to develop a mental health strategy and action plan to support children, young people and all adults particularly with the added and often acute pressures from Covid-19 and lockdown.
+Work with partners to develop a mental health strategy and action plan to support children, young people and all adults particularly with the added and often acute pressures from COVID-19 and lockdown.